 Jackie works Monday to Thursday and can be contacted on 07507 830546 or by email to email@example.com. if you would like to know more about the volunteering opportunities with Sight Concern.

 Dave joined Sight Concern in 2016 bringing over 20 years’ experience of I.T and customer service experience, mainly in the education sector.

 Dave has a personal interest in computers and previously worked for Age UK helping older people to learn how to confidently use computers.
-He is also employed as our Database Administrator and looks after a lot of our social media.

 He once sang ‘Oh What a Beautiful Morning’, on his own in a stage production whilst at the University of Worcester.
 He also sang a few other songs during the show…and has never been on stage since!